kuhn-ruess/cmdbsyncer-docs/docs/checkmk/user_generation.md

 | `dba`             | `CN-{{name}}`                   | `CN-dba`     |

 A rewrite that renders to nothing skips that value: no group is searched and no user is created for it.
-That is the way to drop values an attribute carries that are not groups at all — an empty name would otherwise be searched as whatever the group filter alone matches. `--debug` names every value that was dropped this way.
+That counts for everything the template cannot produce — a variable the hosts do not carry, a filter chain ending in nothing, an expression that fails on that one value.
+It is the way to drop entries an attribute carries that are not groups at all; an empty name would otherwise be searched as whatever the group filter alone matches. `--debug` names every value dropped this way.

 The LDAP account contributes the address and the credentials, nothing else.
 Where the groups are and how they are read belongs to the rule, so one account can serve several